DLehenbauer/rp2040-sd-bootloader/README.md

 # RP2040 SD Card Bootloader

-THIS IS A PROOF OF CONCEPT, NOT A POLISHED PROJECT

 This was forked from RP2040 Serial Bootloader to provide the similar functionality but instead read and load .uf2 file from SD card.

 Blink example was copied from https://github.com/usedbytes/pico-blink-noboot2